cda-tum/mqt-qcec/README.md

 ## Reference

-If you use our tool for your research, we will be thankful if you refer to it by citing the appropriate publication (provided in BibTeX or biblatex style):
+If you use our tool for your research, we will be thankful if you refer to it by citing the appropriate publication:

 <details open>
 <summary>[1] L. Burgholzer and R. Wille.
 "Advanced Equivalence Checking for Quantum Circuits".
 IEEE Trans. on CAD of Integrated Circuits and Systems (TCAD), 2021</summary>